James K. Polk: Course of the war

-Peace: the Treaty of Guadalupe Hidalgo
+Peace: The Treaty of Guadalupe Hidalgo

 Frustrated by a lack of progress in negotiations, Polk ordered Trist to return to Washington, but the diplomat, when the notice of recall arrived in mid-November 1847, ignored the order, deciding to remain and writing a lengthy letter to Polk the following month to justify his decision.
 Polk considered having Butler, designated as Scott's replacement, forcibly remove him from Mexico City.
 Though outraged by Trist's defiance, Polk decided to allow him some time to negotiate a treaty.

 Throughout January 1848, Trist regularly met with officials in Mexico City, though at the request of the Mexicans, the treaty signing took place in Guadalupe Hidalgo, a small town near Mexico City.
 Trist was willing to allow Mexico to keep Baja California, as his instructions allowed, but successfully haggled for the inclusion of the important harbor of San Diego in a cession of Alta California.
 Provisions included the Rio Grande border and a $15 million payment to Mexico.
 On February 2, 1848, Trist and the Mexican delegation signed the Treaty of Guadalupe Hidalgo.
 Polk received the document on February 19, and, after the Cabinet met on the 20th, decided he had no choice but to accept it.
 If he turned it down, with the House by then controlled by the Whigs, there was no assurance Congress would vote funding to continue the war.
 Both Buchanan and Walker dissented, wanting more land from Mexico, a position with which the President was sympathetic, though he considered Buchanan's view motivated by his ambition.

 Some senators opposed the treaty because they wanted to take no Mexican territory; others hesitated because of the irregular nature of Trist's negotiations.
 Polk waited in suspense for two weeks as the Senate considered it, sometimes hearing that it would likely be defeated and that Buchanan and Walker were working against it.
 He was relieved when the two Cabinet officers lobbied on behalf of the treaty.
-On March 10, the Senate ratified the treaty in a 38–14 vote, on a vote that cut across partisan and geographic lines.
+On March 10, the Senate ratified the treaty in a 38–14 vote, a vote that cut across partisan and geographic lines.
 The Senate made some modifications to the treaty before ratification, and Polk worried that the Mexican government would reject them.
 On June 7, Polk learned that Mexico had ratified the treaty.
 Polk declared the treaty in effect as of July 4, 1848, thus ending the war.
 With the acquisition of California, Polk had accomplished all four of his major presidential goals.
 With the exception of the territory acquired by the 1853 Gadsden Purchase, and some later minor adjustments, the territorial acquisitions under Polk established the modern borders of the Contiguous United States.